3003h/Eros-FE/README.md

 ## Installation for iOS
 1. Get the ipa file from [Releases](https://github.com/honjow/FEhViewer/releases/latest).
-1. Use some software like [AltStore](https://altstore.io) to install the ipa file on your device.
+2. Use some software like [AltStore](https://altstore.io) to install the ipa file on your device.
+Or [AltStore.json](https://config-feh.vercel.app/AltStore.json)

 ## Descriptions